agathoklisx/libved/README.md

       --autosave=<int>      interval time in minutes to autosave buffer --backupfile          backup file on initial reading
       --backup-suffix=<str> backup suffix (default: ~)
+      --ex-com="command"    run an editor command at the startup (see Utilities) --exit                exit quickly (called after --ex-com) */

+ /* Utilities
+  The introduction of the --ex-com="command" will/can allow to create utilities by using the machine, e.g.,

+  vedas --ex-com="s%::--pat=some_pattern::--sub=replaced::--interactive" --exit file

+  This is like a sed functionality, though do not understand a new line in patterns, and patterns are limited by the minimal perl compatible regexp machine.
+  Nevertheless can work perfectly as search and replace utility.

+  The "::" in the command line is being used as a delimeter, otherwise the arg parser, will be confused by the whitespace.
+See also Spelling for another usage, but other usefull functions exists and can be developed.

+  In this case and at the very least, the machine is being used as a free of charge UI (user interface).
  */

  /* Spelling